Ball-Man/corso/README.md

 ## AI
 Current AIs include:
 * Policy gradient agents (REINFORCE, AC, PPO): they can effectively learn the 3x3 version of the game (see `3x3_pg_experiments/README.md`).
 * MinMax: classic approach based on minimax tree search.
-MinMax agents where mostly built for evaluation purposes.
+MinMax agents were mostly built for evaluation purposes.
 As such, they are not perfectly optimized.
 For example, they work on fixed depth, strategies like iterative deepening are entirely missing.

 ## Playing
 After installation, it is possible to start a simple two-players session of the game: